Esther-Wavinya/go_crash_course/codecademy/go.md

 ## Go Compiler
 As a compiled language, Go does not run until its source file is processed through a separate software called a compiler to produce a final executable program.
 The Go compiler can be accessed on the command line via a generic command such as:

+The purpose of Go Compiler is to translate Go code into binary code that computers understand.

 `go <command> [arguments]`